 not being used appropriately.

 At the end of each half-term we have an E-safety focus within the classrooms where we cover one of the guidelines with the children.
 The timings of these focus weeks are specifically aimed at increasing awareness for both children and parents prior to them being on holiday where they have potentially more time to be using Information technology.
+We also try to respond quickly to worrying developments on social media with links to websites for parents, showing them how to find help quickly and easily.

 For advice and information about how to keep your child safe online, please click the following links: